upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     Structure of a neuron

-- **Cell Body (Soma):** The soma, or cell body, is the core of the neuron which maintains the cell and to keep the neuron functioning efficiently.
-It is enclosed by a membrane that protects it and allows it to interact with its immediate surroundings
+- **Cell Body (Soma):** The soma, or cell body, is the core of the neuron which maintains the cell and keeps the neuron functioning efficiently.
+It is enclosed by a membrane that protects it and allows it to interact with its immediate surroundings.
 - **Nucleus:** Nucleus contains the genetic material (chromosomes) of the neuron cell.
 - **Dendrites:** Dendrites are the tree root shaped part of the neuron which is responsible for receiving information from other neurons and to transmit electrical signals to the cell body.
 - **Axons:** Axons are the tail-like structure of the neuron which are responsible for transmitting electrical impulses (action potentials) away from the cell body toward other neurons.
 - **Myelin sheath:** Myelin sheath is a fatty layer that insulates the axon, speeding up signal transmission.
 - **Synapse:** Neurons do not touch each other, but where one neuron comes close to another neuron, a synapse is formed between the two which acts as a junction between two neurons where neurotransmitters are released to transmit signals to the next neuron.

-.. note:: There are axon-less neurons too, where the signal is transmitted and received both by the dendrites.
+.. note:: There are axonless neurons too, where the signal is transmitted and received both by the dendrites.

-1.4.2 Types of neurons
+1.4.2 Types of Neurons
 =========================

 Based on Function